DontBelieveMe/GeneEngine/README.md

 # Gene Engine 2

 Welcome to version 2.0 of Gene Engine - 2.0 as this is the first complete rewrite of the original engine I started when I had no idea of anything.
-Hopefully this should be slightly better, as I now come better prepared, now having a better idea of how a proper game engine fits together, having learned from many _many_ mistakes.
+Hopefully this should be slightly better - I now have a better idea of how a proper game engine fits together, having learned from many _many_ mistakes.

 ## Roadmap